xiaoquqi/gitlab-sync/README.md

 Use the default docker, you can run a schedule job to sync between gitlab.

+2023-04-04 UPDATE: By default, sync all local groups to remote and you can save all groups under a remote parent group
 UPDATE: Support multiple groups sync and no need to pre-create remote groups.

 # How to use script?